psychemedia/sin-eater-resources/src/_interim.md

 ```

 The same tale, similarly credited, also appears on page 3 of *The Welshman* of [](https://newspapers.library.wales/view/4351919/4351922/10/) dated December 12th, 1862, and in the *Hereford Journal* on the same date.

+A few years later, in *The Cambrian News and Merionethshire Standard* of [22nd May, 1874](https://newspapers.library.wales/view/3343897/3343906/85/), on p.
+9, we have the following mention, citing Hone's *Year Book*:

+> TIPYN O BOB PETH
+>
+> The superstition of the Sin Eater, a poor half starved wretch, bribed by a dole of bread, beer, and a sixpence, to attend at a funeral, and by accepting such a tender to take upon him the sins of the defunct, is noticed in the same volume [ "the Year Book"], and referred to certain counties in North and South Wales, where we have reason to believe it still exists."